MichalBortkiewicz/JaxGCRL/README.md

     - [ ] Rubik's cube
     - [ ] Sokoban

-To run tests (make sure you have access to GPU):
+To run tests (make sure you have access to a GPU):
 ```bash
 python -m pytest
 ```